This post may contain affiliate links! I will receive a commission, at no extra cost to you, if you purchase something recommended here.

 The Versailles Estate is located in the city of Versailles (Ile-de-France), not far from Paris.
 You can travel to Versailles by train–count on it taking 40 minutes each way–or with a guided tour that includes transportation.

 The Versailles Estate is vast, and you will need a full day to visit Versailles.
 Inside, you will find the Royal Palace and the Trianons, beautiful French-style gardens decorated with fountains and other water games, and a park.
+Visit the kings’ apartments and also some reception rooms like the famous Hall of Mirrors.

 The French-style gardens surround one of the best palaces in Europe on three sides and have all kinds of parterres and grooves in different styles.
 The gardens are free to visit from November to the end of March, but they charge an entrance fee throughout the warmer months since they host various music and water shows on the grounds.
 The park surrounds the gardens and the Grand Canal.